-We offer preimplantation genetic testing (diagnosis and screening) for those undergoing in vitro fertalization (IVF).
+We offer preimplantation genetic testing (diagnosis and screening) for those undergoing in vitro fertilization (IVF).
 Our experienced reproductive physicians, nurses, and embryologists work together to help you achieve a healthy pregnancy.

-The following diagnostic and screening tests must be done in conjunction with an in vitro fertalization cycle.
+The following diagnostic and screening tests must be done in conjunction with an in vitro fertilization cycle.
 Results are usually available within 7-12 days.

 Preimplantation Genetic Diagnosis